seba--/hygienic-transformations/README.md

 Name-fix itself is defined in file `rascal/src/name/NameFix.rsc`.
 The code almost literally corresponds to the code in the paper.

 Finally, we provide a wrapper of name-fix to support name-fixing for transformations that use lexical strings to represent the generated code.
 This wrapper is defined in `rascal/src/name/NameFixString.rsc`.
-We use to fix names in generated Java code, which is represented as strings.
+We use this wrapper to fix names in generated string-based Java code.

+## Running name-fix

+## Case studies